pan-training/training-catalogue/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! ❤️

 [PaN-Training](https://pan-training.eu/) is a fork of the TeSS trainig portal.
 TeSS itself was originally developed to serve as the training portal for [ELIXIR](https://www.elixir-europe.org/), it endeavours to be a generic training platform that can be easily customized and re-used in other communities.
 Here we recommend new users to use primarily [Tess](https://github.com/ElixirTeSS/TeSS).
 Nevertheless, we welcome and encourage new contributors to get involved and help to shape and improve PaN-Training.
-This document discusses and explains different ways you can contribute to PaN-Trainig.
+This document discusses and explains different ways you can contribute to PaN-Training.

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉